sukantamaikap/sukantamaikap/README.md

 - 😄 Pronouns: ...He/His
 - ⚡ Fun fact: ...I cook and love to experiment with food from all over the world & I'm a photographer.

+## Blog and Writing

+I write mostly about tech, SaaS and a bit of philosophy.
+Head over to [sukantamaikap.com](https://sukantamaikap.com/)

 ## GitHub 📈

 ![Sukanta's GitHub stats](https://github-readme-stats.vercel.app/api?username=sukantamaikap&show_icons=true&count_private=true&theme=vue)